matdexir/cmt/README.md

 ## Usage

-Assuming that your default shell is `bash`, then:
+Assuming that your default shell is `bash`, download the script, then:

 ```
 chmod +x cmt.sh
-./cmt.sh
+./cmt.sh (insise a git repo)
 ```

 ## Help message